Seven questions: Rental guarantees for condo investments

 #4.
 What are the pros and cons of the rental guarantee?
 Is the rental guarantee a legally valid obligation or just an empty promise?
 A lease agreement or a rental management agreement?
 Does it efficiently shift all the rental risks to the developer?
 Will it survive an inheritance or an exit scenario?
 Are the details of the rental guarantee agreed in the beginning, or at a later stage when the foreigner has no negotiation power?
 Will the guarantee be secured by registration on the property document (Chanote)?
 What is the stance of Thai and foreign banks to finance rental guarantee schemes?

 #6.
 What happens when the laws or policies change?
 Who takes the risk that the current legislation, including tenant protection regulations, Consumer Protection Act, Hotel Act, Condominium Act are enforced?
-Who takes the risks that the current legislation, regulations and industry practices change for the disadvantage of the profitability?
+Who takes the risks that the current legislation, regulations, and industry practices change for the disadvantage of the profitability?
 How future-proofed is the specific investment structure?

 #7.
 Is it a Ponzi scheme?
 Would Thailand’s courts deem the specific model as a pyramid system and Ponzi scheme?
 What would be the consequences for the project and the foreign investor?

 PUGNATORIUS Ltd. offers for foreign investments in guaranteed rental projects comprehensive due diligence of the legal, financial and economic aspects.
-Insights which are not available in the glossy marketing brochures.
+Insights that are not available in the glossy marketing brochures.
 A solid basis for a well-educated investment decision whether the guaranteed rental payment is more than a partial repayment of an overpriced purchase price.

 Assignments on real estate investments are one of the core business activities with a particular competence, long-standing experience, and unique market reputation of PUGNATORIUS Ltd. The Bangkok-based law firm typically provides these seven services: (i) investment structures for foreign property acquisitions, (ii) property due diligence examination, including rental guarantees, timeshares, and fractional ownership structures, (iii) leasing transactions and protected lease schemes, (iv) Industrial estates, resorts, factories, (v) hotel and hospitality projects, (vi) property tax structuring, and (vii) legal opinions and property investment reviews.

 Details are described at “Legal services and tax planning for real estate acquisitions and property developments.”